pollen-robotics/reachy2-docs/content/getting-started/setup-reachy2/connect-wifi.md

 ---
 title: "Connect your robot to the WiFi"
-description: "How to connect your robot to the WiFi without using the dashboard."
+description: "How to connect your robot to the WiFi with and without the dashboard"
-lead: "How to connect Reachy 2 to WiFi without the dashboard"
+lead: "How to connect Reachy 2 to WiFi with and without the dashboard"
 date: 2023-08-09T14:43:31+02:00
 lastmod: 2023-08-09T14:43:31+02:00
 draft: false
 images: []
+type: docs
+menu:
+  getting-started:
+    parent: "Setup Reachy 2"
+weight: 240
 toc: true
 hidden: true
 seo: